Deep Clustering by Semantic Contrastive Learning: Introduction

 \section{Introduction}

-Given the massive increase of images available on the Internet, how to leverage them without exhaustive label annotation for learning high-level visual semantics remains a challenging problem, especially in the context of deep learning which has been proven effective in supervised learning.
-To that end, clustering as a common technique for unsupervised learning ~\cite{achanta2017superpixels,joulin2010discriminative,liu2018learning} has been extended to deep neural networks, known as \textit{Deep Clustering}~\cite{hershey2016deep,huang2020pica}.
+Given the massive increase of images available on the Internet, how to leverage them without label annotation for learning high-level visual semantics remains a challenging problem for unsupervised deep learning, although it has been shown to be highly effective in supervised deep learning given large-scale labelled training data.
+Clustering as a conventional unsupervised machine learning technique ~\cite{achanta2017superpixels,joulin2010discriminative,liu2018learning} has been recently exploited for visual representation learning in deep neural networks to perform \textit{Deep Clustering} ~\cite{hershey2016deep,huang2020pica}.

-Recently, contrastive learning~\cite{he2020moco,chen2020simclr,tian2019CMC} has been shown to excel at self-supervised learning of discriminative feature representations by \textit{instance discrimination} (Fig.~\ref{fig:idea} (a)), with a direct benefit to unsupervised clustering through encoding visual similarity in feature distance.
-However, such an approach does not optimise \textit{concept} (class) discrimination between clusters and is unaware of any potential nonlinear intra-class variations.
+Separately, contrastive learning~\cite{he2020moco,chen2020simclr,tian2019CMC} has also been shown effective for self-supervised learning of \textit{generalisable} feature representations by \textit{instance-discrimination} (Fig.~\ref{fig:idea} (a)).
+It may appear to have the potential to benefit unsupervised clustering due to its expressive sample-specific visual representation.
+However, directly applying contrastive learning to deep clustering is sub-optimal for \textit{class-discrimination}.
+Because it lacks awareness of nonlinear intra-class variations.
 This is inherent from learning with per-sample pseudo classes generated by global linear data augmentations for instance-wise visual discrimination.
-Lacking considerations for nonlinear class decision boundaries, the resulting features are limited to apparent visual similarity rather than latent semantic membership interpretations.
-Nevertheless, this limitation is overlooked by recent clustering methods with their attempts either limited to restricted local neighbourhoods exhibiting subtle visual variations ~\cite{huang2018and,huang2019pad} (Fig.~\ref{fig:idea}~(b)), or suffering from class ambiguities due to the inherent contradiction between instance-level discrimination (pull away intra-cluster) and cluster-level grouping (push closer intra-cluster) ~\cite{li2021contrastive,van2020scan,tao2021clustering} (Fig.~\ref{fig:idea}~(c)).
+We observe that this limitation is overlooked by recent contrastive learning based clustering methods.
+Such attempts avoid the problem by either limiting to restricted local feature space neighbourhoods exhibiting subtle visual variations~\cite{huang2018and,huang2019pad}, or suffering from class ambiguities due to the inherent contradiction between instance-level discrimination (pull away intra-cluster) and class(cluster)-level grouping (push closer intra-cluster) ~\cite{li2021contrastive,van2020scan,tao2021clustering}.